newrelic/demo-apps/apm-lambda-convergence/README.md

 Full-Stack AWS Demo for APM
 ===========================

 This project provides a deployable, multi-tier web application designed to demonstrate Application Performance Monitoring (APM) and distributed tracing across a distributed system on AWS.
 It consists of a multi-container Python Flask frontend running on EC2, which communicates with a Python backend running on AWS Lambda via an API Gateway.
+A Locust app runs locally on the EC2 host as a container with a predefined load generation policy.
 -   The Lambda is instrumented with the [New Relic Lambda Layer](https://docs.newrelic.com/docs/serverless-function-monitoring/aws-lambda-monitoring/instrument-lambda-function/configure-serverless-aws-monitoring/ "null") provided as a private zip file.
     -   *This method is useful for custom layer versions or in environments where direct access to public AWS layers is restricted.*
 The entire infrastructure is defined as code using AWS CloudFormation for easy, repeatable, and automated deployments.